LukeClancy/dynamic-records-meritfront/README.md

 with options:
 - options not stated below: considered sql arguments, and will replace their ":option_name" with a sql argument.
 Always use sql arguments to avoid sql injection.
 Lists are converted into a format such as ```{1,2,3,4}```.
 Lists of lists are converted into ```(1,2,3), (4,5,6), (7,8,9)``` etc. So as to allow easy inserts/upserts.
-- raw: whether to return a ActiveRecord::Response object or a hash when called on an abstract class (like ApplicationRecord).
-Default can be switched with DYNAMIC_SQL_RAW variable on the class level.

-other less critical options:

 - prepare: Defaults to true.
 Gets passed to ActiveRecord::Base.connection.exec_query as a parameter.
 Should change whether the command will be prepared, which means that on subsequent calls the command will be faster.
 Downsides are when, for example, the sql query has hard-coded arguments, the query always changes, causing technical issues as the number of prepared statements stack up.
 - multi_query: allows more than one query (you can seperate an insert and an update with ';' I dont know how else to say it.) this disables other options including sql_arguments.
 Not sure how it effects prepared statements.
 Not super useful.